daherb/mulle-spatial/grammar/SpatialEng.lagda.md

 linScene : Scene → String
 linScene (constraintPlace o1 o2 x1 y1 x2 y2 r x x₁) = "the " ++ (linObject o1) ++ " is " ++ (linRelation r) ++ " the " ++ (linObject o2)
 ```
 And here is the translation of our example.
-You can use C-c C-n germanExample
+You can use C-c C-n englishExample
 in Emacs to see the result.

 ```